lee-b/kobold_assistant/README.md

 	- portaudio development libraries
 	- ffmpeg
 - KoboldAI, KoboldCPP, or text-generation-webui running locally
-  - For now, the only model known to work with this is Alpacino-30b-ggml.
-Any Alpaca model will PROBABLY work.
+  - For now, the only model known to work with this is stable-vicuna-13B-GPTQ.
+Any Alpaca-like or vicuna model will PROBABLY work.
 I'll add abstractions so that more models work, soon.
+Feel free to submit a PR with known-good models, or changes for multiple/other model support.
 - Python >=3.7, <3.11
 - Ubuntu/Debian